Unification of bosonic and fermionic theories of spin liquids on the kagome lattice: Symmetry fractionalization in a spin liquid

-In the following we discuss three nontrivial fusion rules of PSGs, which generally applies to any symmetric $Z_2$ spin liquid on a two-dimensional (2d) lattice.
-We'll first present a general physical picture for these three cases based on toric code model\cite{Kitaev2003} of $Z_2$ topological order, and then demonstrate them in a simple projective wavefucntion.
-We notice that aside from nontrivial fusion rule associated with $I^2=(R_{\pi/3})^6$, the other two nontrivial fusion rules related to reflection symmetry and time reversal symmetry are missed in \Ref{Essin2013}.\\
+In the following we discuss three different algebraic identities, each leading to one nontrivial twist factor in a \ztsl.
+We'll first present a general physical picture based on toric code model\cite{Kitaev2003} of $Z_2$ topological order, and then demonstrate them in projected parton wavefunctions for a \ztsl.
+We notice that aside from the twist factor $\Omega_{f,v}^b(I,I)=-1$ associated with algebraic identity $I^2=(R_{\pi/3})^6=\bse$, the other two nontrivial twist factors related to reflection symmetry $R_{x,y}$ and time reversal symmetry $\bst$ are missed in previous studies\cite{Essin2013}.\\